Amazon's new AI-powered Alexa promises to be your 'best friend in a digital world' for a monthly fee

 Amazon's announcement came more than a year after the company teased an early version of an AI-infused Alexa at a media event held to show off new devices.
 At the time, Amazon had said it was working on a "speech-to-speech" model that would allow Alexa to exhibit humanlike attributes, such as laughter and phrases like "uh-huh" during conversations.

 During the demo on Wednesday, Amazon highlighted features it had previously kept under lid.
-In one exchange, Panay showed Alexa a video of the crowd in the room to test a feature that apparently allows it to sense the surrounding mood.
-Panay asked Alexa if the crowed “looked pumped” to which it responded the room full of journalists were “paying attention to you and excited.”
+In one exchange, Panay showed the new Alexa a video of the crowd in the room to test a feature that apparently allows it to sense the surrounding mood.
+Panay asked Alexa+ if the crowed “looked pumped” to which it responded the room full of journalists were “paying attention to you and excited.”

 Like its predecessor, Alexa+ is enabled when users say the voice assistant's name — but executives on Wednesday said users now only have to say that wake word once before having a prolonged, back and forth exchange.
 Still, demonstrators would occasionally say “Alexa” again if it seemed like the voice assistant didn't catch something.

-Note: This story was corrected to show that is Panos Panay is Amazon’s senior vice president, not vice president, of devices & services.